SOMPODDA/DA-202-Pillow-Palooza-Project-VI/README.md

    9. Price range by borough
    10. Export the datasets that you have cleaned.

-B. Data Analysis and Insights Generation
+B. Data Analysis and Insights Generation: Data Insights with SQL

 C. Presenting your findings for Business Impact